Axero Solutions

 1. Axero

-For anything beyond what a builder or widget covers — project trackers, HR portals, custom dashboards — Axero App Manager pairs an AI build engine with Axero’s own engineers, who build the tool directly on your intranet.
-This is not a builder your team learns.
-You describe the requirement; Axero builds and maintains the app, and it inherits the intranet’s permissions, branding, and single-tenant architecture instead of becoming another ungoverned side tool.
+Beyond that, the model changes.
+For project trackers, HR portals, or custom dashboards, Axero App Manager pairs an AI build engine with Axero’s own engineers, who build the tool directly on your intranet.
+This is not a builder your team learns — it’s a managed service.
+You describe the requirement; we build and maintain the app.
+It inherits the intranet’s permissions, branding, and single-tenant architecture rather than becoming another ungoverned side tool.

 Either way, the result shows up where employees already work — not in another tab they have to remember.